linode/docs/docs/applications/containers/how-to-deploy-the-elastic-stack-on-kubernetes/index.md

         NAME                    CHART VERSION   APP VERSION     DESCRIPTION
         elastic/elasticsearch   7.3.2           7.3.2           Official Elastic helm chart for Elasticsearch

-Your Helm environment is now prepared to install official Elasticsearch charts into your kubernetes cluster.
+Your Helm environment is now prepared to install official Elasticsearch charts into your Kubernetes cluster.

 ## Install Charts

 ### Install Elasticsearch

 Before installing the chart, ensure that resources are set appropriately.
 By default, the `elasticsearch` chart allocates 1G of memory to the JVM heap and sets Kubernetes resource requests and limits to 2G.
-Using a Linode 4GB instance is compatible with these defaults, but if you are using a different instance type, you will need to provide different values to the chart at install time in order to ensure that running pods are within the resource constraints of the node sizes you have chosen.
+Using a Linode 4GB instance is compatible with these defaults, but if you are using a different instance type, you will need to provide different values to the chart at install time in order to ensure that running Pods are within the resource constraints of the node sizes you have chosen.

 1. Install the `elasticsearch` chart.
-This command will wait to complete until all pods are started and ready:
+This command will wait to complete until all Pods are started and ready:

         helm install --name elasticsearch --wait --timeout=600 elastic/elasticsearch